denodrivers/postgres/docs/README.md

 - `postgres://me:Mtx%253@localhost:5432/my_database`
 - `postgres://me:p%C3%A1ssword!%3Dwith_symbols@localhost:5432/my_database`

-If the password is not encoded correctly, the driver will try and pass the raw password to the database, however it's highly recommended that all passwords are always encoded to prevent authentication errors
+If the password is not encoded correctly, the driver will try to pass the raw password to the database, however, it's highly recommended that all passwords are always encoded to prevent authentication errors

 ### Database reconnection

-It's a very common occurrence to get broken connections due to connectivity issues or OS related problems, however while this may be a minor inconvenience in development, it becomes a serious matter in a production environment if not handled correctly.
-To mitigate the impact of disconnected clients `deno-postgres` allows the developer to stablish a new connection with the database automatically before executing a query on a broken connection.
+It's a very common occurrence to get broken connections due to connectivity issues or OS-related problems; however, while this may be a minor inconvenience in development, it becomes a serious matter in a production environment if not handled correctly.
+To mitigate the impact of disconnected clients `deno-postgres` allows the developer to establish a new connection with the database automatically before executing a query on a broken connection.

 To manage the number of reconnection attempts, adjust the `connection.attempts`